nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 ## Summary

-Functions are the core of JavaScript and they may not be as easy as they seem.
-A practical example with `debounce` decorator compiled many concepts in just 11 lines of code: higher-order function, callback, decorator, scope, closure, lexical environment, arguments, `this` binding, alternative invocation with `apply`, and types of functions.
+Functions are the core of JavaScript and are not be as easy as they appear.
+This practical example with debounce makes use of many concepts in just 11 lines of code: higher-order function, callbacks, decorator, scope, closure, lexical environment, arguments, `this` binding, alternative invocation with `apply`, and types of functions.
 Identifying these components in code that you use every day can help to write better code.

 <details>
 <summary>Final version</summary>